msaxena2/freebsd-memory-mananger/memory_manager/README.md

 The makefile has all warnings enabled, and also makes the compiler treat warnings as errors.
 This has been done on purpose.
 Code must compile without warnings.

 Call `make` to make the executable called `tester`.
 Use this to run the tests.

+### Implementation Details

+We use Implicit Lists with Bi-Diretional coalescing for effective memory management.
+Placement policy used is first fit.
+For more information, see UIUC CS 241 [slides](https://courses.engr.illinois.edu/cs241/sp2012/lectures/09-malloc.pdf).